Economics, Finance and International Business

 Corporate Finance

 This module will introduce you to the fundamentals of finance and to the finance function in a company or corporation.
 This will enable you to understand the sorts of decisions that are taken by financial managers along with their rationales.
 The content includes an explanation of the role of finance in business and the objectives of the finance function.
-You will examine also the decisions affecting capital structure and the cost of capital.
+You will also examine the decisions affecting capital structure and the cost of capital.

 Environmentally Sustainable Business